Oston Urunov: Persepolis

 On 7 February 2024, Urunov joined Persian Gulf Pro League champions Persepolis on a 18-month deal.

 He scored his first goal for Persepolis in a 4–2 victory over Foolad on 8 March 2024.

 International career

 Urunov made his international debut for Uzbekistan in a friendly 2–0 defeat to Turkey on 2 June 2019.

 He scored his first international goal on 11 June 2022 against Maldives at the Namangan Markaziy Stadium during the 2023 AFC Asian Cup qualification.

+On 2 June 2026, he was included in the 26-man squad selected by head coach Fabio Cannavaro for the 2026 FIFA World Cup, marking the country's first-ever appearance in the tournament.